moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/call-permit.md

 For this example, you'll learn how to sign a call permit that updates a message in a simple example contract, [`SetMessage.sol`](#example-contract).
 Before you can generate the call permit signature, you'll need to deploy the contract and define the `dispatch` function arguments for the call permit.

-Once you've setup the example contract, then you can setup the Call Permit Precompile contract.
+Once you've set up the example contract, then you can set up the Call Permit Precompile contract.

 ### Checking Prerequisites {: #checking-prerequisites }